Granny Flat Insurance: Covering In-Law Suites & Accessory Apartments

 Find your best options in less than 2 minutes

-Adding a granny flat, in-law suite, or accessory apartment to your property is a smart way to house family or generate rental income — but it can create serious insurance blind spots if you're not careful.
-Many homeowners discover too late that their existing policy doesn't fully protect a finished living unit, especially one with its own kitchen, bathroom, and separate entrance.
+Adding a granny flat, in-law suite, or accessory apartment to your property is a smart way to house family or generate rental income, but it can create serious insurance blind spots if you are not careful.
+With ADU permits now running around 200,000 per year nationwide and rebuild costs commonly ranging from $150 to $300 per square foot in 2026 (and $300 to $600 or more in high-cost metros), many homeowners discover too late that their existing policy does not fully protect a finished living unit, especially one with its own kitchen, bathroom, and separate entrance.

 This guide breaks down exactly how home insurance applies to granny flats and in-law suites, including the critical attached vs. detached distinction, liability risks when renting to tenants, and when you need a separate landlord policy.
-Understanding these coverage rules can protect you from major financial losses and help you make smarter insurance decisions.
+Understanding these coverage rules can protect you from major financial losses and help you make smarter insurance decisions in today's tighter underwriting market.

 Key Pinch Points

-• Attached suites fall under dwelling coverage; detached units get limited other structures coverage
+• Attached suites use dwelling coverage; detached units default to 10% Coverage B

-• Renting your granny flat to tenants voids standard homeowners liability protection
+• Renting your granny flat to tenants voids standard homeowners liability coverage

 Compare Home Insurance Plans in Ohio